JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_gradle_properties.md

 # Gradle Properties

-<link-summary>IntelliJ Platform Gradle Plugin provides a set of Gradle properties and build features to control its behaviors.</link-summary>
+<link-summary>IntelliJ Platform Gradle Plugin provides a set of Gradle properties to control its behaviors.</link-summary>

 <include from="tools_intellij_platform_gradle_plugin.md" element-id="faq"/>

-The IntelliJ Platform Gradle Plugin exposes a number of build features to control some of the low-level Gradle plugin behaviors.
+The IntelliJ Platform Gradle Plugin exposes a number of Gradle properties to control some of the low-level Gradle plugin behaviors.
 To enable or disable a particular feature, add a Project property to the <path>gradle.properties</path> file with the following pattern:

 ```